William Cameron Townsend: Creation of SIL

-Townsend founded SIL International (formerly known as the Summer Institute of Linguistics) in 1934.
+Townsend founded SIL Global (formerly known as the Summer Institute of Linguistics) in 1934.

 Townsend always claimed that SIL was an academic institution that applied original linguistic research to the solution of human problems and to the creation of an indigenous literature that included both the collection and publication in written form of previously oral histories and stories and the translation of "works of high moral value", especially the Bible, but also often including the sections of national constitutions most relevant to indigenous rights, and later the translation of the U.N.
 Universal Declaration of Human Rights.

 He explained that, although SIL was not a religious institution per se, its members were lay Christians motivated by their faith to serve the minority language groups of the world.

 Within SIL there was some debate as to whether they should define themselves as true "missionaries" or not.
 They were certainly not traditional sectarian missionaries as they did not found churches themselves and co-operated with Catholics, Protestants and secularists alike.
 However, their vision included, among many other humanitarian goals, that of providing minority language communities with access to the Bible, and then trusting that the Christian Scriptures would bring about positive spiritual and material transformations in individuals and societies.

 SIL’s creation coincided with the emergence of a body of intellectual thought that had already begun to circulate in the Mexican intelligentsia, called indigenismo.
 Many Mexican intellectuals had begun to believe in the gradual incorporation of indigenous cultures into the national society while still preserving those original cultures by applying the principles of cultural anthropology and linguistics.

 On January 21, 1936, President Lázaro Cárdenas, known for his extensive visitations to the countryside, paid a visit to a small town just south of Mexico City where Townsend had set up a project.
 The result was a deep and lasting friendship (Cárdenas was the best-man at Townsend's wedding) and a ringing written endorsement of Townsend's work from Mexico's revered president.
+Later Townsend authored a biography of Cardenas that similarly approved of his military and political career.